SP38 · Selected Artworks

 VIVE SP38 · 20YEARSASLAVEINMITTE

-“In one way or another my work is strongly connected to the time it was created, regardless if it’s on a political or personal scale.
-I still like ‘Snow is Water’, one of my early works, a lot because it reminds me of my first winter in Berlin, which was a really cold and harsh one.
-Twenty years ago Berlin really was a symbol for a certain kind of alternative lifestyle, and it’s a bit sad to see that the city has developed in the very same direction as any other major city – which automatically implies that it lost a lot of its soul and original spirit.“
+“In one way or another, my work is strongly connected to the time in which it was created, regardless if it’s made on a political or personal scale.
+I still like ‘Snow is Water’, one of my early works, a lot because it reminds me of my first winter in Berlin, a really cold and harsh one.
+Twenty years ago, Berlin really was a symbol for a certain kind of alternative lifestyle, and it’s a bit sad to see that the city has developed in the very same direction like any other major city – which automatically implies that it lost a lot of its soul and its original spirit.“

-The era when Berlin was considered to be a city of enormous contradictions seems to be over once and for all.
-It still might feel vibrant and alive – and in comparison with other metropolises even fresh and open-minded – but the concrete jungle has slightly turned into a human zoo as society grew more decadent over the years.
-French artist SP38, who is based in Germany’s capital since twenty years already, is an active chronicler of this transformation as his urban poetry is commenting on the permanent change – big and small as well as personal and universal – since he first started to fuse silk-printing, typography and painting techniques and pasted the city with the results.
+The era when Berlin was considered to be a city of enormous contradictions seems to be over.
+The metropolis might still feel vibrant and alive – and in comparison with other metropolises even fresh and open-minded – but this jungle of concrete has become somewhat of a human zoo as the society grew more decadent over the years.
+A voluntary Berliner, SP38, serves as an active chronicler of this transformation.
+His urban poetry has been making commentary on this permanent change ever since he first started to fuse silk-printing and typography with paste-up.
+He is the voice of an urban dweller, visually presenting his opinions on big and small, personal and universal matters.

-After a successful intermezzo in New York, SP38 returned to OPEN WALLS Gallery in November 2015 with a show titled “Vive SP38!“, which reflected on his first twenty years as a Berlin resident.
-Showcasing twenty different posters and just as many photographs – including a brand-new series particularly made for this exhibition – this special kind of retrospective wasn’t only a demonstration of his impressive skill-set, but a reminder of the fun and sense of excitement civil disobedience once contained.
+After a successful intermezzo in New York, SP38 returned to OPEN WALLS Gallery in November 2015 with a show titled “Vive SP38!“, which elaborated on the first twenty years SP38 spent as a Berlin resident.
+Showcasing twenty different posters along with twenty photographs – including a brand-new series specially made for this exhibition – this particular kind of retrospective wasn’t only a demonstration of the artist’s impressive skill-set, but also a reminder of the sense of fun and excitement civil disobedience once contained.